3osmic/Group3-repo-projects/Test-Driven-Development-Lab.md

 ### OBJECTIVES
 - Understand unit testing using Python.
 - Create pytest functions
-- Provide details on commands commonly used in Behave
+- Provide details on commands commonly used in TDD

 ### PREREQUISITES
 - Must have basic knowledge of software testing